SoftwareAG/c8y-docs/content/device-integration/fragment-library-bundle/overview.md

   - device_management
 ---

 The device integrator library defines the data structures that are used in {{< product-c8y-iot >}} for device management activities like, for example, software management and configuration management.
 The data structures are expressed as fragments that can be used inside managed objects, operations and other resources.
-More information on the fragment concept can be found in the [{{< product-c8y-iot >}} domain model](/concepts/domain-model/) in the *Concepts guide*.
+More information on the fragment concept can be found in the [{{< product-c8y-iot >}} domain model](/concepts/domain-model/).

 In the following section you will find descriptions of the most important functionalities of a device, its managed objects and all its corresponding fragments to them.
 We will explain the relationship between the {{< product-c8y-iot >}} UI, the device object managed in our databases and what is being communicated to and from the device itself.